jpritikin/ddal/docs/index.md

 Even without full legalization, decriminalization takes the wind out of our sails (and sales).
-With decriminalization, risk inherent in drug dealing is reduced, reducing the risk premium and potential profits.
+With decriminalization, the risk inherent in drug dealing is reduced, reducing the risk premium and potential profits.
 Worse, millions of people currently incarcerated for nonviolent drug offenses would be released.
 Given that the US has the world's [highest per-capita